drewtodd/drewux/content/posts/evolving-productivity-getting-things-done.md

 tags: ["productivity", "gtd"]
 ---

-# Evolving Productivity: From Franklin Planner to GTD and Beyond
+# Evolving Productivity: Getting Things Done
 ## How David Allen's Productivity System Changed the Game for Me

 > I dive deeper into personal productivity systems by exploring my transition from the Franklin Planner to David Allen's Getting Things Done method, and how a combination of the two has helped me achieve greater success.